[ Content | View menu ]

 But the change of their story may actually represent something else, besides “ilira.”
 They at first probably believed that they had reached the North Pole because Cook had told them so.
 Why would he have turned back if he hadn’t?
 Furthermore, according to Rasmussen, Cook had shown signs of elation and “jumped and danced like an Angekok when he had looked at his sun glass and saw that they were only one day’s journey from the Great Nail.” (as quoted in “The Witnesses for Dr. Cook,” by the then United States Minister to Denmark, Maurice Francis Egan, which appeared in The Rosary, v. xxxv, no. 5 (November 1909)).
 After camping there several days he started back voluntarily, although there was “no need to turn back because the ice was good.”
 They understood generally that the North Pole lay out over the ice to the North, but not just how far, and Cook had gone an entirely different direction than Peary to get there.

-Harry Whitney, who lived and traveled with the Polar Inuit a year, has many insightful and sympathetic things to say about them and their culture in his book, Hunting with the Eskimos.
+Harry Whitney, who lived and traveled with the Polar Inuit for a year, has many insightful and sympathetic things to say about them and their culture in his book, Hunting with the Eskimos.
 Whitney noted that Inuit, although they had a good sense of direction, were not good at judging distances, and in the light of the never-setting summer sun, divided periods of effort into “sleeps” instead of days:

 “Four “sleeps” indicated nothing.
 It might have meant two hundred miles, or it